ccev/stopwatcher/README.md

 `pip install -r requirements.txt`
 - Run the file(s) in `sql/` on any MySQL database you like
 - Fill out `config/config.toml`
 - Run the project using `python stop_watcher.py`.
-Note that I'm not sure which Python version is required.
-I think 3.6 should work.
-It's made in 3.10.
-As of writing, one dependancy is not compatible with 3.11 on Windows
+Due to dependancy limitations, Python 3.8-3.10 is required.
+3.11 may work on Linux

 ### Geofence format